Intro-Sci-Comp-UIowa/biol-6298-dstffn/README.md

-# reference: Tabet, Ricardos et al. “Fragile X Mental Retardation Protein (FMRP) controls diacylglycerol
+# reference
-kinase activity in neurons” Proceedings of the National Academy of Sciences of the United States of America vol. 113,26 (2016): E3619-28.
+Tabet, Ricardos et al. “Fragile X Mental Retardation Protein (FMRP) controls diacylglycerol kinase activity in neurons” Proceedings of the National Academy of Sciences of the United States of America vol. 113,26 (2016): E3619-28.

-# Intro: The Fragile X Mental Retardation Protein (FMRP), and RNA binding protein, has been associated with
+# Intro
-many neurological conditions including, Fragile X syndrome, intellectual disabilities, Parkinson’s disease, as well as autism spectrum disorder [1].
+The Fragile X Mental Retardation Protein (FMRP), and RNA binding protein, has been associated with many neurological conditions including, Fragile X syndrome, intellectual disabilities, Parkinson’s disease, as well as autism spectrum disorder [1].
 As it is the most prevalent inheritable cause for intellectual disability and autism, it merits investigation of the mechanism through which FMRP regulates neural circuit formation.
 While